Testosterone Propionate: The Ultimate Guide

-LDL cholesterol levels rising and HDL levels falling is typical when taking any steroid, however it’s worth noting that testosterone is one of least harmful steroids for negatively affecting cholesterol.
-Thus, blood pressure will rise, however if moderate dosages are taken for reasonable lengths of time — this is often manageable.
+LDL cholesterol levels rising and HDL levels falling is typical when taking any steroid; however, it’s worth noting that Testosterone is one of the least harmful steroids for negatively affecting cholesterol.
+Thus, blood pressure will rise, however, if moderate dosages are taken for reasonable lengths of time — this is often manageable.

 Despite Testosterone causing some fat loss (due to its androgenic nature stimulating lipolysis); it is mainly used when bulking.
 Thus, many users do not mind a temporary ‘smooth’, watery look.

 A SERM (such as Nolvadex) may be taken to reduce the risk of gynecomastia.
 AI’s (anti-aromatase inhibitors) are not recommended as blocking estrogen can worsen cholesterol and blood pressure; due to estrogen having a positive effect on HDL cholesterol.

 Hair thinning on the scalp, or recession is possible due to elevated DHT levels.

 It seems ironic that by taking Testosterone, your natural testosterone crashes.
 However, this is the reality (as is the case with all anabolic steroids).
 This occurs due to the body detecting exogenous testosterone; with total levels rising excessively high, the body halts natural production (to try and maintain homeostasis).